krishnasannidhi/ReactNavigation/README.md

        * use React Context and wrap the navigator with a context provider.
        * use a render callback for the screen instead of specifying a component prop.
 (Note: we will need to ensure that we use React.memo or React.PureComponent for our screen components to avoid performance issues).

+  # Navigation between Screens
+    we will use the Navigation prop to navigate between the screens that is passed down to our screen components.